Sistemo v0.5.0: Storage-Driven Machine Lifecycle

 Why this matters

 Now the rootfs is a tracked volume.
-It shows up in sistemo volume list, it can survive VM deletion, and it can be resized without redeploying.
-This is how production infrastructure works — we built Sistemo on patterns proven in large-scale VM platforms — and now those patterns are available on your own hardware.
+It shows up in sistemo volume list, it can survive machine deletion, and it can be resized without redeploying.
+This is how production infrastructure works — we built Sistemo on patterns proven in large-scale platforms — and now those patterns are available on your own hardware.

 Example workflow